 But we all have favorite places and I’m happy to share my top 5 scenic fall vistas with you:

 The Pigeon River Valley and Sturgeon River Valley: Technically, yes, these are two different locations.
 But my point is simple – VALLEYS MAKE FOR STUNNING VIEWS!
 Visit Treetops Resort or Otsego Resort for two of the most breathtaking views in our county.

-The Gaylord Golf Mecca: Ok, the Mecca encompasses 15 different locations, but who’s counting?
-I am no golfer, but I had one of the most enjoyable fall days ever riding from hole to hole at The Ridge in mid-October.
-This is a no-brainer for golfers, but if you’re like me, give it a shot, take your camera and don’t worry about it if you can’t hit the ball.
+The Gaylord Golf Mecca: Ok, the Mecca encompasses 20 different locations, but who’s counting?
+Even before I took on the sport, I had one of the most enjoyable fall days ever riding from hole to hole at The Ridge in mid-October.
+This is a no-brainer for golfers, but why not give it a shot, take your camera and don’t worry about it if you can’t hit the ball?